-The benefits of the program become available with the fall 2017 semester, and require that the student apply and be accepted for the program and meet all program criteria.
+The benefits of the program became available with the fall 2017 semester, and require that the student apply and be accepted for the program and meet all program criteria.
 Applications for the fall term are no longer being accepted by New York State Higher Education.
-Applications for the spring 2018 term are available on the HESC website beginning Wednesday, June 7 and must be submitted no later than Friday, July 21.
+Applications for the spring 2018 term are available on the HESC website beginning Monday, October 30 through December 4.

 First-time college students seeking an undergraduate degree who meet the gross adjusted income limits.
 Students seeking a graduate degree or a second associate or bachelor’s degree are not eligible.
 Students who attended college prior to 2018 are not eligible.